module-federation/module-federation.github.io/posts/get-started.md

 # Start Federating

-Now that we have two independnt SPAs running, let's go ahead and make each of the SPAs a Fedeated Container as well as Consumer.
+Now that we have two independnt SPAs running, let's go ahead and make each of the SPAs a Federated Container as well as Consumer.
 We accomplish this by utilizing the new `ModuleFederationPlugin` that is part of the Webpack 5 Core.

 We'll start by adding the `ModuleFederationPlugin` to `Application A`, this will look like: